aidanbae123/ThinkPad-E14-Hackintosh-gen-4-AMD/README.md

 - ~~Full EC Read-Write access for fan control~~ Now fixed thanks to @Collin8000

 ## What will never work with my specs:
-- Airplay, Sidecar, etc. (Airport needs an authentic apple WiFi chip and sidecar is intel-ONLY)
+- Airplay, Sidecar, etc. (Airport needs an authentic apple WiFi chip & sidecar is intel-ONLY)

 ## Installation instructions: